Post Summary: 10 Best Hiking Snacks To Bring On Your Next Adventure

 You can head to the store and find your favorite mix of rolled oats, seeds, nuts, and other goodies, or you can go ahead and make your own.

-15. Homemade Energy Balls
+16. Homemade Energy Balls

 This way, you know exactly what you are eating, and you can pick the healthiest ingredients possible for the most energy on your next hike.
 Want tons of chocolate in them?
 Go for it.
 Hate raisins?
 Skip ’em!
 The recipe in completely your choice.